julianatsoc/julianatsoc/README.md

 # Hi there! 👋
 <p align="justify">I'm a front-end developer.
-Currently very excited to understand a little more about the back and be able to generate an API and transform them into a nice and beautiful interface.</p>
+Currently very excited to understand a little more about the backend and then be able to generate an API and transform them into a nice and beautiful interface.</p>

 <h3 align="left">Connect with me</h3>